Tungsten Spheres/Tungsten Ball Custom

 Extraordinary Hardness

 Tungsten possesses exceptional hardness, ranking just below diamonds on the Mohs scale.
 This property is due to its crystal structure and the strong covalent bonds between its atoms.
+Tungsten balls maintain their structural integrity even under extreme conditions, which has various practical applications:

 Ball Bearings: Tungsten spheres are used in ball bearings to reduce friction and wear.
 Their hardness ensures that they remain round and smooth, even in high-stress environments.